What is a 4-bet in poker: how to play and when to bet

 Which 4-bet sizing to choose

-• 4-bet in position — about 2-2.5x the size of the 3-bet;
+• 4-bet in position — about 2-2.5x the size of a 3-bet;

-• 4-bet out of position — about 2.5–3x the size of the 3-bet.
+• 4-bet out of position — about 2.5–3x the size of a 3-bet.

-Example: you opened 3bb, received a 3-bet to 10bb, an adequate 4-bet in this case would be about 20–24bb.
+Example: you open at 3bb, face a 3-bet to 10bb, a suitable 4-bet in this case is around 20–24bb.

 Example #1: 4-bet for value against a loose-aggressive player